-Courses in the Standard MDiv Degree may be earned through several format options: Hybrid, Weekly, or Bi-Weekly Courses Mentoring Courses Academic Workshops Internet Courses NOLA2U Courses (See page 32 of this catalog) Approved Independent Studies Tuesday-Thursday night cycles (extension centers or at NOBTS) Summer Institutes Tuition for the Hybrid Classes will be at the Hybrid Class Rate.
+Courses in the Standard MDiv Degree may be earned through several format options:

+Hybrid, Weekly, or Bi-Weekly Courses

+Mentoring Courses

+Internet Courses

+NOLA2U Courses (See page 32 of this catalog)

+Approved Independent Studies

-• No absences are allowed in academic workshops or one-week summer courses.
-For the four-time per semester hybrid courses, students can miss only one of the four monthly class sessions.
+Tuesday-Thursday night cycles (extension centers or at NOBTS) Summer Institutes students can miss only one of the four monthly class sessions.
 For the eight-time per semester hybrid courses, students can miss only two of the eight class sessions.
 Questions regarding this policy should be directed to the Associate Dean of Graduate Studies.